-Check out the considerations all triathletes and cyclists should take, when looking to add in strength training to their training schedule.
+Check out the considerations all triathletes and cyclists should take, when looking to add in strength training to their on-bike training schedule.

 Adding in strength training- while incredibly important- must be done on a personal basis, especially taking into consideration your weaknesses, strengths, RECOVERY, and ability to deal with the training stress.

 Here are a few things to consider, that will significantly help you make the right choice:

 1. How well are you currently recovering from your training load?